scipp/scipp/doc/type-erased-prototype.md

   Data variables include `Data::Value`, `Data::Error`, `Data::String`, `Data::Int`, and `Data::ExperimentLog`.
   Coordinate variables include `Coord::Tof`, `Coord::Q`, `Coord::SpectrumNumber`, `Coord::DetectorId`, `Coord::SpectrumPosition`, `Coord::DetectorPosition`, `Coord::DetectorGrouping`, `Coord::SpectrumLabel`, `Coord::RowLabel`, and `Coord::ColumnLabel`.

+- Add basic support for units.
+  - Variables are automatically assigned a default unit based in their tag, e.g., `Coord::X` wold have the unit "length".
+  - If there is no sensible default the variable is dimensionless unless set explicitly.
+  - For coordinate variables changing the unit will not be possible.
+    The interface for (avoiding) the redundancy of defining units for variables that are coordinates for their dimension is still unclear.

 - Issues from having multiple distinct data variables in `Dataset`, e.g., "sample" and "background" run and more importantly monitors as variables in `Dataset`:
   - For monitors, would need to have a second set of, e.g., `Variable::Tof` with different dimensions.
   - If there are multiple variables with the same type and shape, should we just use an extra dimension?